This guide captures the baseline operating model we recommend for production usage.Documentation Index

 Recommended patterns

-- Use branch-per-run for non-trivial agent tasks.
+- Create a timeline-per-session for non-trivial agent tasks.

 - Treat